When you want to learn/ buy something, where is one of the first places you check?

 If your website is optimized to show up organically above other search results, especially of your competitors, then you are considered ‘better’ than them.

-In fact, users may ignore web pages that show low, so the higher you are, the better you are than your competition who ranks below.
+In fact, users may ignore web pages that show low, so the higher you are, the better you are than your competition which ranks below.

 So the benefits of organic traffic in this case are synonymous with you being more differentiated and having a unique brand story.